starknet-io/SNIPs/SNIPS/snip-26.md

 # Abstract

-This SNIP aims to introduce access control standards to allow linking wallets together, permitting an external wallet to perform specified smart contract actions on behalf of a primary wallet, with varying levels of restriction.
+SNIP-26 aims to introduce access control standards to allow linking wallets together, permitting an external wallet to perform specified smart contract actions on behalf of a primary wallet, with varying levels of restriction.

 # Motivation